benman1/generative_ai_with_langchain/README.md

 ## Note to Readers
 Thank you for choosing "Generative AI with LangChain"!
 We appreciate your enthusiasm and feedback.

-Please note that we are working on a new release of the book that will include significant updates.
-These will be made available for anyone who bought the book until this point as an electronic copy.
+**Please note that we've released an update of the book that includes significant updates.** These is be available for anyone who has bought the book before the new release as an electronic copy.
 Consequently, there are two different branches for this repository:
 * [main](https://github.com/benman1/generative_ai_with_langchain/tree/main) - this is the original version of the book.
-* [softupdate](https://github.com/benman1/generative_ai_with_langchain/tree/softupdate) - this is for the latest update of the book, corresponding to ver 0.1.13 of LangChain.
+* [softupdate](https://github.com/benman1/generative_ai_with_langchain/tree/softupdate) - this is for the latest update of the book, corresponding to version 0.1.13 of LangChain.

 Please refer to the version that you are interested in or that corresponds to your version of the book.